How to Build A Capsule Wardrobe

 STEP 9: INCREASING LONGEVITY WITH PROPER WARDROBE CARE

 If you wear a daily uniform or capsule wardrobe then you should be especially mindful of the upkeep of your items if you want to extend their longevity.
-Choose good fabrics and do a bit of research to understand the care needs.
-I cover care and maintenance extensively in the capsule wardrobe course.
+Here are some tips on how.

 STEP 10: MAINTAIN YOUR COMMITMENT TO THE CAPSULE